After completing the EU-funded ELLA project with great success, the IB Behindertenhilfe has received further funding

-Partners from ten different countries form a strategic alliance, cooperating for innovative changes within prioritized fields of practice; social inclusion, diversity and staff’s education.
+Partners from ten different countries form a strategic alliance, cooperating for innovative changes within prioritized fields of practice; social inclusion, diversity and the education of staff.
 The participating partners are organizations based in France, Germany, Greece, Italy, Lithuania, the Netherlands, Poland, Sweden, Turkey and the United Kingdom.

 Kick Off Meeting in Oberursel, Germany